What is a licenced venue?

 - music at specific points in the ceremony

-You will be emailed a link to a page with a form to fill in a few weeks before your ceremony, where you can list the choices you have made.
+You will be emailed a link to a page with a form to fill in at least a month before your ceremony, where you can list the choices you have made.

 Please note all that readings, wording and music must not be from religious texts, or contain religious messages.